What is a high-resolution orthopedic MRI?

-At Insite Radiology in Jacksonville, we have equipped our private testing clinic with the latest technology and offer high-resolution orthopedic MRIs in Jacksonville to detect conditions affecting the joints, bones, and muscles with extraordinary accuracy.
+At Insite Radiology in Jacksonville, we have equipped our private testing clinic with the latest technology and offer high-resolution orthopedic MRIs to detect conditions affecting the joints, bones, and muscles with extraordinary accuracy.
 These tests provide optimal diagnostic capabilities in assessing joint and other musculoskeletal injuries and conditions.

-High-resolution MRI tests in Jacksonville, FL
+High-resolution MRI tests

 While many MRI testing facilities rely on older equipment, at Insite Radiology, we are committed to providing our patients with the best that modern technology can offer.
 Our high-resolution 3 Tesla orthopedic MRI system produces clear, detailed images, far superior to what is generated with older, lower field 1.5 Tesla systems.
 Our fellowship-trained orthopedic radiologists can then accurately diagnose sports related injuries, joint degeneration, tumors, fractures, or other damage or diseases – in less time, and with enhanced patient comfort.

 Contrast dye is injected directly into the joint, rather than the vein, as in a standard MRI.
 The contrast dye allows the joint structures to be revealed with extreme detail and clarity, for an accurate diagnosis by our fellowship trained and board-certified radiologists.
-Despite its painful reputation, the vast majority of patients undergoing an MRI arthrogram in Jacksonville at Insite Radiology experience no pain or discomfort, and it’s not uncommon for the procedure to reveal an injury that conventional MRIs did not detect.
+Despite its painful reputation, the vast majority of patients undergoing an MRI arthrogram at Insite Radiology experience no pain or discomfort, and it’s not uncommon for the procedure to reveal an injury that conventional MRIs did not detect.
 The result of the MRI is produced almost instantaneously, evaluated onsite, and transferred digitally to your treating physician or surgeon.
 A high-resolution orthopedic MRI arthrogram may be necessary to diagnose damage to:

 How does a high-resolution 3 Tesla MRI work?